Capital punishment in Montenegro: Yugoslavia (1945–1991)

-After WWII, many death sentences were passed on Nazi collaborators and war criminals, but also on the "enemies of the people", i.e. all those who opposed the new communist regime.
+After World War II, many death sentences were passed on Nazi collaborators and war criminals, but also on the "enemies of the people", i.e. all those who opposed the new communist regime.
 There are no reliable data, but it seems likely that in Yugoslavia until 1951 there were as many as 10 000 death sentences, a majority of which were executed.
 In Montenegro, there may have been several hundred death sentences, approximately two thirds of which were executed.
 In addition to political offences, capital crimes included theft of government property, aggravated murder, and robbery.
 Until 1959, executions were either by shooting or by hanging, as determined by the sentence of the court in each individual case, although hangings were considered as an aggravated form and were used less frequently.
 In the first post-war years, executions of major war criminals were often public.
 After 1950, the number of death sentences fell sharply.
 According to the official statistics, from 1950 to 1958 there were 229 death sentences in all of Yugoslavia, while in Montenegro there were around 15.

 The 1959 reforms resulted in a more lenient system of criminal justice.
 The number of capital offences was reduced and capital punishment was abolished for property offences.
 Hanging was abolished and shootings became the only legal method, performed by eight police officers, with half having firing blanks.
 Executions were performed privately.
 From 1959 to 1991, there was an average of 2 or 3 executions per year in Yugoslavia.
 In the same 32-year period, there were fewer than 10 executions in Montenegro.
 The last execution in Montenegro was in Kotor on 29 January 1981, for Dragiša Ristić, sentenced to death for aggravated murder.